veertuinc/anka-docs/Plugins and Integrations/Troubleshooting/jenkins/unable-to-start-vm-or-connect-as-jenkins-node.md

 ### Anka Build Controller URL

-Go to your Configure Clouds section
+Go to your Configure Clouds section and find the Anka plugin area.

 If your address is wrong, or your cloud is offline, you should see a message saying *"Cloud XXX is offline"* just like in the image below (marked in a blue rectangle).

 ![My awesome cloud is offline]({{< siteurl >}}images/anka-build/troubleshooting/controller-address.png)